-- Refrigerant piping and wiring should be properly sized and kept as short as possible to avoid capacity losses and increased operating costs. - · Locate the unit where water runoff will not create a problem with the equipment.
+- Refrigerant piping and wiring should be properly sized and kept as short as possible to avoid capacity losses and increased operating costs. - Locate the unit where water runoff will not create a problem with the equipment.
 Position the unit away from the drip edge of the roof whenever possible.
 Units are weatherized, but can be affected by the following: - Water pouring into the unit from the junction of rooflines, without protective guttering.
-Large volumes of water entering the unit while in operation can impact fan blade or motor life. - · Closely follow the clearance recommendations in section 4.2.1. - 24" [61.0 cm] to the service panel access - 60" [152.4 cm] above fan discharge (unit top) to prevent recirculation - 6" [15.2 cm] to coil grille air inlets with 12" [30.5 cm] minimum recommended
+Large volumes of water entering the heat pump while in operation can impact fan blade or motor life, and coil damage may occur to a heat pump if moisture cannot drain from the unit under freezing conditions. - Freezing moisture or sleeting conditions can cause the cabinet to ice-over prematurely and prevent heat pump operation, requiring backup heat, which generally results in less economical operation It is highly recommended to switch the EcoNet[TM] Control Center or thermostat to the "Emergency Heat" mode during freezing rain or sleeting conditions to prevent damage to the outdoor coil from ice accumulating on the fan blade. - Closely follow the clearance recommendations in section 4.2.1. - 24" [61.0 cm] to the service panel access - 60" [152.4 cm] above heat pump fan discharge (unit top) to prevent recirculation - 6" [15.2 cm] to heat pump coil grille air inlets with 12" [30.5 cm] minimum recommended